 Outside, Tom Coffin’s Route 66 Monument celebrates mid-century car culture on the historic highway.

-Plan your trip to Route 66 in Tucumcari
+Plan your trip on Route 66 in Tucumcari

 Whether you make it part of a longer journey on Route 66 or a day trip, Tucumcari is a good place to get a feel for the past along the historic roadway.